 “It’s just a huge blessing to receive that kind of financial support,” Scheuer says.
 “I love the Lutheran system and I’m excited to give back to what I’ve received.”

 The goal of the scholarship is to encourage more students to consider a career in Lutheran education, particularly within city contexts.
-Concordia has partnered with the Lutheran High School Association of Greater Milwaukee as a whole for the good of Lutheran education.
-The LHSAGM is made up of Milwaukee Lutheran High School, Martin Luther High School, and Lake Country Lutheran High School.
+Over the summer, Concordia signed a memorandum of understanding with the Lutheran High School Association of Greater Milwaukee to launch the new program.
+The agreement states that:

 - LHSAGM will develop and implement a high school leadership training program modeled off of Milwaukee Lutheran’s Urban Education Academy that will exist to identify a pool of potential pre-education candidates and prepare them for a career in city education.
 LHSAGM’s program will specifically strive to develop students of color and encourage them to consider teaching in Milwaukee schools upon their college graduation.